vamping111/terraform-provider-testmark/website/docs/r/s3_bucket_policy.html.markdown

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket to which to apply the policy.
 * `policy` - (Required) The text of the policy.
-Although this is a bucket policy rather than an IAM policy, the [`aws_iam_policy_document`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document) data source may be used, so long as it specifies a principal.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
-Note: Bucket policies are limited to 20 KB in size.
+Bucket policies are limited to 20 KB in size.

+~> **Note:** CROC Cloud S3 API supports Bucket Policy with some limitations.
+In particular, you cannot specify a user as Principal, but only the project that owns the bucket.
+Accordingly, all project users will be granted the same permissions.
+For more information about Bucket Policy restrictions, see [user documentation][policy-restrictions].

 ## Attributes Reference